mark-joyce/Milestone1/README.md

 - The pop-up after the email sent button is clicked function was found through this forum [here.](https://www.pair.com/support/kb/how-to-use-jquery-to-generate-modal-pop-up-when-clicked/)

-- The auto close on click function for the navbar was found [here.](https://www.codeply.com/go/PqIBtz3HPL)
+- The auto close on click function for the navbar on mobiles was found [here.](https://www.codeply.com/go/PqIBtz3HPL)